rociopv06/csia/README.md

-##CS-ia
-A java full app with a MySQL data set and email integration to work as a prototype for a voting platform for a literary club
+# CS-ia
+A java full app with:
+- a MySQL database
+- basic encryption
+- file upload and processing for docs,pdf and images (jpg & png)
+- email integration through javax-email